 Tableau is an anti-computer experience.
 A softly glowing knob that almost imperceptibly shifts color invites interaction without demanding it.
 The trappings of electronics are removed except for a vestigial cable knob for the paper tray.
 The nightstand drawer becomes a natural interface to a complex computing task, which now fits into the flow of life.

 The table's physical and electronic components are already on their second lives.
-Made in the United States, the table is constructed from reclaimed materials and "obsolete" electronics saved from the landfill.
+The table is constructed from reclaimed materials and "obsolete" electronics saved from the landfill.
 And to make its current life longer, a basic interface is accessible and extensible through Twitter so that it may be reprogrammed and repurposed, unlike typical consumer electronics.
 Tableau’s construction and software make it functional for a long time.

 Tableau is an Internet-enabled photo printer and scanner.
 The only consumable is Zink paper, which requires no separate ink and is placed in a back paper drawer.
-Its primary method for transferring pictures is Twitter, over WiFi or a cellular network.
-Its other functions, such as the color of the knob and the state of the drawer, can also be accessed through Twitter.
+Pictures can be sent to it via Twitter or SMS.
+Its other functions, such as the color of the knob and the state of the drawer, are also accessible through Twitter.

 Exhibited at the Saint Étienne International Design Biennale.